Leopard2A5/coding-with-glee/2017-03-14_rust-results-in-java.md

           +------------------+   +-------------+
 ```

 When Java was designed, the decision was made to add the concept of *checked exceptions*.
-A checked exception is any class that inherits from `Exception` and doesn't also have `RuntimeException` in its type hierarchy, which in turn is a direct subtype of `Exception`.
+A checked exception is any class that inherits from `Exception` and doesn't also have `RuntimeException` as an ancestor, which in turn is a direct subtype of `Exception`.
 Whenever your code calls a method that may throw a checked exception, you **have** to handle it, either by adding a compatible *throws* declaration to your method or by catching it in a try-catch block.

 ## Rust Results